 If you seperate from active duty, that is different than if you retire. >>Learn More

 National Guard/Reserve Members

-Your eligibility depends on you military status before you separate.
+What you can get depends on your military status before you separate.

-If you separate immediately following a period of active duty service, you may qualify for one or both of the following programs:
+If you separate right after active duty service, you may qualify for:

-If you are not currently activated, you may qualify for transitional coverage in some scenarios.
-Please check with your Service representative for details.
-If you are a member of the Selected Reserve and currently enrolled in TRICARE Reserve Select, you may purchase the Continued Health Care Benefit Program when you separate and lose eligibility.
+If you're a member of the Selected Reserve and get TRICARE Reserve Select, you may purchase the Continued Health Care Benefit Program when you separate.

 Certificate of Creditable Coverage

-Upon loss of eligibilty, you and all family members registered in DEERS will receive a certificate of creditable coverage.
-The certificate offers evidence of coverage when you sign up for a new health plan.
+You and all family members in DEERS will get a certificate of creditable coverage when you’re no longer eligible for TRICARE.
+You’ll need the certificate when you sign up for a new health plan.